July 15, 2021

 “The aim is to utilise our funding to bring programs or courses to the region that other agencies are not funded for or don’t have the staffing to accommodate.”

-Limestone Coast AOD Regional Summit returns for 2023
+Additional youth services needed - Limestone Coast AOD Regional Summit 2025